 We offer the resources and support to victims of domestic abuse that lead to a life free from violence.

 Safe Haven Shelter and Resource Center serves a seven-county area in northern Minnesota, including St. Louis, Koochiching, Aitkin, Lake, Carlton, Itasca and Cook counties.
-We provide services and education for more than 1,500 women and children annually.
+We provide services and education for more than 1,500 adults and children annually.
 We also accept referrals from other regions and states.

 Our Core Values

-Because violence against women is so deeply rooted in our culture, we recognize the need for a multifaceted approach to the issue, including development of an effective response to the criminal justice, medical, religious, and social systems.
+Because violence against women and gender minorities is so deeply rooted in our culture, we recognize the need for a multifaceted approach to the issue, including development of an effective response to the criminal justice, medical, religious, and social systems.
 We believe it is necessary to raise community awareness through publicizing the issue and through education in our schools and community organizations.

 Finally, we recognize that every person carries the cultural seed out of which oppression rises.
 We believe that each of us, as individuals, must take responsibility to look within ourselves to identify our own attachment to beliefs and values which justify another’s oppression.
 We believe that change must start there, within ourselves.